 I’m not diminishing anyone’s pain in stating this.
-For those who might not know, I’ve been a chronic pain sufferer since thirteen.
+For those who might not know, I’ve been a chronic pain sufferer since thirteen or younger.
 I’m used to pain.
 It’s been so long since it wasn’t a constant, I don’t remember what that feels like.
 I know what I’m talking about as to severe, long-term pain, and that doesn’t change my point.

 If it hurts, it hurts.

 We have this sense of everything as a competition.
 We give weight to severity as if anything less has a lower value.
 These are false and negative social lessons.
 They want us to hold on to our hurts, to press them down until they fester and burst.
 Or until those suffering accept their experiences just don’t rate.

 I say that’s a bunch of herd animal leavings.

 The people who care about you want to share in your tears as much as your chuckles.
 That’s part of being a full and complete person instead of the comedic relief (this is the lesson I learned the hard way).
 It’s life’s experiences, good, bad, and silly, that connect us.
 The moments of sympathy and commiseration are just as important as the joy, but it’s more than that.

 Just because your hurt doesn’t lay you out flat for a month or put you in the hospital… Just because you aren’t bleeding all over the floor or unable to drag a coherent sentence out of your resistant mind… Just because…